ComputationalCryoEM/ASPIRE-Python/README.md

 You can choose to firstly not download binaries and then Aspire would ask you to do so before running any commnad which needs them.

-Assuming no errors, you can now use the Aspire tool in its minimalistic version.
+Assuming no errors, you can now use Aspire tool.

 ## Usage
 Aspire is a command-line-interface (CLI) application allowing you to run atomic actions on stack of CRYO projections (MRC files).